ritazh/psp-gatekeeper-policies/README.md

 | The seccomp profile used by containers            | annotations                                                                 |
 | The sysctl profile used by containers             | `forbiddenSysctls`,`allowedUnsafeSysctls`                                   |                                                                  |

-> - NOTE: For PSP rules that apply default value or mutations, Gatekeeper v3 currently cannot apply mutation.
+<sup>\*</sup> For PSP rules that apply default value or mutations, Gatekeeper v3 currently cannot apply mutation.